Top 20 Company Headshots Examples to Elevate Your Professional Image

 A one-paragraph email works fine.
 Something like: “We need updated headshots for 25 people in our Midtown office.
 Deadline is end of Q1.
 Looking for a style similar to [link].
 Images will be used on our company website and LinkedIn.
 Open to on-location or studio.”

 That is enough to start.
-We reply with follow-up questions if needed and move toward a scoping call.
+Follow-up questions may be asked and the process moves toward a scoping call.

 NYC Locations and Backgrounds: Concrete Visual Examples

 Background choices depend on brand, headcount, and how the images will be used.
-We commonly work with three approaches:
+Common approaches include:

 Background consistency is crucial for brand cohesion.
 Backgrounds that match the company's brand guidelines ensure visual consistency across the company directory, creating a cohesive look.
 Consistency in lighting, background hue, and camera height is critical for presenting a unified brand in team headshots.

 Permits are not needed for most private office setups.
-We scout via photos or a short walk-through before shoot day.
 The decision between studio and on-location comes down to headcount, scheduling tolerance, brand visuals, and how often the company updates photos.

 Summary: What Makes Effective Company Headshots in 2026

 Effective company headshots in 2026 emphasize authenticity, approachability, and brand alignment with a polished, not plastic aesthetic.
 The best headshots balance technical precision with authentic personality to establish immediate trust and credibility.
+A warm smile in your headshot helps communicate trust, confidence, and approachability, making you appear more welcoming and professional.
 Corporate headshots are polished, professional, and business-focused, making them ideal for company websites and LinkedIn profiles.
 Backgrounds that match the company’s brand guidelines ensure visual consistency across the company directory, creating a cohesive look.
 In short, the most effective company headshots in 2026 are those that combine technical excellence, genuine expression, and brand cohesion to make a strong first impression.

 Match Production is a New York City-based headshot and portrait studio.
-We specialize in corporate headshots, executive portraits, and remote headshots for teams across various industries.
-Our Times Square studio handles everything from individual sessions to large team shoots.
-We cover Manhattan and the boroughs for on location headshots NYC, press days, and employer brand photography.
+Specializing in corporate headshots, executive portraits, and remote headshots for teams across various industries, the Times Square studio handles everything from individual sessions to large team shoots.
+Coverage extends across Manhattan and the boroughs for on-location headshots NYC, press days, and employer brand photography.